isobar-us/redux-form-gen/API.md

 ### `childFields?: Array<FieldType>`

-An array of childFields.
+An array of `childFields`.
 These fields will show/hide if the parent is visible/hidden.

 ### `conditionalVisible?: ConditionalObject`

-Controls whether a field and it\'s childFields are visible
+Controls whether a field and it\'s `childFields` are visible

 ### `conditionalRequired?: ConditionalObject`